Basis-Theory/basistheory-java/.openapi-generator/README.md

 ## Template Customizations

-We have updated the mustache templates for the java generator in order to suppress timestamps from being included in `javax.annotation.Generated` annotations in the generated source files.
+We have updated the mustache templates for the java generator in order to suppress client side validation that does not allow additional optional properties to be added to API responses.

 This process was performed by following [this guide](https://openapi-generator.tech/docs/templating/#modifying-templates) and using [this script](/scripts/export-templates.sh) to export all templates to the `/.openapi-generator/templates` folder.